lackhove/lackhove.github.io/content/blog/restic-kit/index.md

 Resticprofile and autorestic both have a very similar approach and basically allow for setting most or all restic parameters in a configuration file.
 The individual actions such as `backup`, `check` and `forget` are triggered via systemd timers or cron. resticprofile supports healthchecks.io pings, but neither solution can generate (and send) email notifications or monitor for irregularities.
 What really grinds my gears, however, is that they both cannot run all backup steps sequentially.
 You have to create timers for each step, so, for example, running your backups at 01:00, forget at 02:00 and prune at 3:00, which will break havoc when one of these steps takes longer than expected.

-## Building my own Orchestration, with Blackjack and Go
+## Building my own Orchestration, with Blackjack and Golang

 It seems like, despite restic's large community, none of the existing solutions meet my requirements, so I decided to once again, roll my own.
 I first contemplated building a suite of restic helpers for email notification, summary generation, etc., that I could integrate with resticprofiles but soon realized that with this approach I would end up programming in YAML, which is a royal PITA.
 Instead, I wanted to describe the backup flow in a simple language that has great support for serial execution of external applications and handling their outputs and exit codes.
 So in short: good old **Bash**!